Consensys/doctools.template-site/docs/contribute/create-diagram.md

 ConsenSys documentation sites contain diagrams created using [Figma](https://figma.com/).
 You must have access to the ConsenSys **Quorum Diagrams** template files on Figma to create a diagram.
+You can add a diagram to the documentation using the normal [contribution workflow](index.md#contribution-workflow) of creating a pull request (PR).

 Create diagrams to illustrate: